You can use Jinjava in Automation to provide context or work with parameters.

 If you use an outgoing integration in the workflow, that integration must use a schema.
 The schema dictates the kind of data that must be provided to the outgoing integration.

-You can fill in the fields in the integration with variables from the customer/event context, but also with other data available using Jinjava, such as aggregate or expression results.
+You can fill in the fields in the integration with variables from the profile/event context, but also with other data available using Jinjava, such as aggregate or expression results.

 Using schemas and outgoing integrations is more convenient than manually entering the payload with variables in a node definition, especially in webhooks that are re-used often, have large payloads, or many variables in the payload.